microsoft/onnxruntime-inference-examples/c_cxx/accuracy_tool/README.md

  |
  +--> mobilenet/
         |
-        +--> model.onnx
+        +--> model.onnx (Note: same model name)
-        +--> model.qdq.onnx
         |
         +--> test_data_set_0/
         +--> test_data_set_1/
 ```

-- All ONNX models must be named either `model.onnx` or `model.qdq.onnx`.
+- By default, tool expects all ONNX models to be named `model.onnx`.
-  - The `model.qdq.onnx` file is only necessary for execution providers that run quantized models (e.g., QNN).
+  - Use the option `--ground_truth_model_name` to set the name of the model used to get the expected (ground-truth) output with CPU EP.
+Defaults to `model.onnx`.
+  - Use the option `--ep_model_name` to set the name of the model loaded by the EP under test.
+Defaults to `model.onnx`.
   - If the expected output files are not provided, the expected outputs will be obtained by running `model.onnx` on the CPU execution provider.
-  - Both `model.qdq.onnx` and `model.onnx` must have the same input and output signature (i.e., same names, shapes, types, and ordering).
 - The dataset directories must be named `test_data_set_<index>/`, where `<index>` ranges from 0 to the number of dataset directories.
 - The raw input files must be named `input_<index>.raw`, where `<index>` corresponds to the input's index in the ONNX model.
 - The raw output files are not required if `model.onnx` is provided.